Bushy Creek Trail: Route

+At Dorking Road, the bushy area ends.
+The trail continues along Springfield Road as segregated pedestrian and bike paths on the nature strip nearly to Middleborough Road where the trail ends.

 Connections

 The Koonung Creek Trail can be accessed from the northern end of the trail.
 The start of the Gawler Chain Trail is near the Belmore Road playground.
 Cross Belmore Road and proceed up Box Hill Crescent behind Koonung Secondary College.
 Turn right at the second street - Arnott Street - and 150 metres up, the trail starts in a small park on the left on a street corner.

 To access the Box Hill to Ringwood Rail Trail, turn south at the Dorking Road intersection, continuing to the Maroondah Highway.
 Turn right and cross the highway, and continue down Linsley Street to access the trail.

 At the end of the trail, head north down Middleborough Rd for 1.4 km to rejoin the Koonung Creek Trail.